ttgertika

 The brand O’STIN contacted us with such a request.
 The typeface that TypeType was to develop was part of the rebranding.
 The company planned not only to update the corporate identity, but also to expand its target audience.

-O’STIN is a popular Russian brand of casual clothing and accessories.
+O’STIN is a popular brand of casual clothing and accessories.
 Buyers fell in love with O’STIN for the variety of assortment and affordable pricing.

 By the time the O’STIN team approached us for a corporate font, the conceptual part of the rebranding was completed.
 The goal of all the changes was to attract a new audience while maintaining the existing one.